-The Rangal Coal Measures coal seams of economic interest to the Project are the Lower Leichhardt and Vermont Upper Seams.
+The coal seams within the Rangal Coal Measures that are of economic interest to the Project are the Lower Leichhardt and Vermont Upper Seams.
 The average combined thicknesses of the constituent plies comprising each seam is given:

 - Lower Leichhardt Seam combined average thickness equal to 4 m; and - Vermont Upper Seams combined average thickness equal to 2 m.